shsimm/Meta-Analyses-Data-Viz/README.md

 # Differential Expression Effect Size Analyses

-Differential Expression Analyses

-These examine the effect sizes of interest
+These examine the effect sizes of interest (_see Differential Expression Analyses for statitical models_)